Hip Pain Treatment in Pittsburgh, PA

 Causes and Symptoms of Hip Pain

 Problems with the hip joint can cause the hip or groin to experience different degrees of pain.
-These problems trace back to the joint’s tendons, ligaments, and muscles.
-Hip pain may also trigger diseases and conditions in other parts of your body, including the lower back.
+These problems trace back to the type of tissue being affected (bone, tendon, ligament, bursa, and muscles).
+Hip pain may also trigger problems in other parts of your body, including the lower back and knees.

 Causes of hip pain